solo-io/gloo/docs/content/guides/traffic_management/destination_types/delegation/_index.md

 ### Delegation via route table selector
 By using a {{< protobuf name="gateway.solo.io.RouteTableSelector" display="RouteTableSelector" >}}, a route can delegate to multiple route tables.
-You can specify two types of selection criteria (which can be used together):
+You can specify three types of selection criteria (`labels` and `expressions` cannot be used together):

 1. `labels`: if present, Gloo will select route tables whose labels match the specified ones;
+1. `expressions`: if present, Gloo will select according to the expression (adhering to the same semantics as [kubernetes label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#equality-based-requirement)).
+An example config for this selection model follows [here](#route-table-selector-expression).;
 1. `namespaces`: if present, Gloo will select route tables in these namespaces.
 If omitted, Gloo will only select route tables in the same namespace as the resource (Virtual Service or Route Table) that owns this selector.
 The reserved value `*` can be used to select Route Tables in all namespaces watched by Gloo.

 {{% notice warning %}}
 If a `RouteTableSelector` matches multiple route tables and the route tables do not specify different `weights`,